zyxophoj/private_dig/file_format.md

 | 12-13 | Current Front | int |
 | 14-15 | Current Back  | int |

 The first 4 ints will always be the same, and will be one of the armour ID values.
-Teh second set of 4 ints represent how much armour is left, and so could be anything from 0 to the corresponding max value.
+The second set of 4 ints represent how much armour is left, and so could be anything from 0 to the corresponding max value.

 This means that the savefile is only storing armour type and armour damage as a fraction... so Tarsus armour looks exactly the same as Orion armour, even though it is about a quarter of the thickness!
 (The missing thickness data is in the PRIV.TRE file)